Employment Law

 After a return to office mandate was announced by the federal government, unions have warned that the requests will be met with resistance.
 Workers have argued they were not given a warning about this imposed change.
 Do employees have the ability to deny employer requests to return to the workplace?
 Are employers obligated to uphold current hybrid working conditions?

-Travis Carpenter, an Ontario employment lawyer and Associate at Samfiru Tumarkin LLP, offered insight into the new mandate regarding federal employees’ return to the office with Global News’ Kyle Benning.
+An Ontario employment lawyer at Samfiru Tumarkin LLP offered insight into the new mandate regarding federal employees’ return to the office with Global News’ Kyle Benning.

 Interview Notes

-• Valid case for unions: Carpenter stated that the unions could have a case against the government, as they bargained in bad faith.
-“The strike ended on the pretense that they were going to consider hybrid working arrangements on an individual basis rather than a group basis,” said Carpenter.
+• Valid case for unions: The employment lawyer stated that the unions could have a case against the government, as they bargained in bad faith.
+“The strike ended on the pretense that they were going to consider hybrid working arrangements on an individual basis rather than a group basis,” they said.

 Related Resources